 It totally did!!!!

-How To Make Split Pea Soup.
+How To Make Perfect Split Pea Soup.

 The best thing about this split pea soup recipe is that is so simple to make.
 Simple peel and rough chop carrots, celery, and a small yellow onion and saute with a touch of olive oil.
 Once the vegetables are softened add two cloves of crushed garlic.
 Add the dried split peas to the pot along with your seasoning and gently stir.

-Split Pea Soup can be Vegan, Vegetarian, or have a Healthy topping of meat.
+This pea soup can be Vegan, Vegetarian, or have a Healthy topping of meat.

 Add the water and chicken or vegetable stock.
 Bring the pot to a low simmer and cook for about forty minutes with a lid on.